shubhamkar-suryawanshi/Namaste-React/Notes/06 - Exploring the world.md

 ## Consitional rendering
 ```
 return (restaurant.lenght === 0) ? (<Shimmer />) : (<><div>API UI write in detail</div></>)

 ```

+## Making the search functionality work

+- We have to make two copies of restro
+    1. whenever we search, it should search from all restros
+    2. it shows only filtered restros
+- setAllRestro will be used only once during fetching, after that we only used setFilteredRestro.
+- in Conditional rendering, show shimmer only if allRestroList length is zero and not filteredRestro length is zero.
+- in Conditional rendering, when user search unkown hotel, then it should not show error(as in condition all restro length given)
+`if(!allRestro) return null;`

 ## NOTE
 1. We can write only expression inside { } in React, not statement
 ```